 BBQ Meatball Wrap Recipe

-This Meatball Wrap recipe turns your favorite meatballs into a neat little package of yummy goodness.
-Make a meatball wrap or two to pack into lunch boxes or take them on your next picnic.
+This Meatball Wrap recipe turns everyone’s favorite BBQ chicken meatballs into a neat little package of yummy goodness to pack into lunch boxes or take on your next picnic.
+The meatball wrap is a hands down winner compared to meatball subs with fewer calories, no soggy bread, and easily transportable.

 Jump to: